emcache/emcache/README.rst

 and using 32 concurrent Asyncio tasks - threads for the use case of Pymemcache.
 For Emcache and Aiomcache `uvloop <https://github.com/MagicStack/uvloop>`_ was used as a default loop.

-In the first part of the benchmark, the client tried to run as much `set` operations it could, and in a second step the same was done but using `get` operations.
+In the first part of the benchmark, the client tried to run as mucha :meth:`emcache.Client.set` operations it could, and in a second step the same was done but using :meth:`emcache.Client.get` operations.

 +---------------+---------------+---------------+-------------------+--------------------+------------------+
 | Client        | Concurrency   | Sets opS/sec  | Sets latency AVG  |  Gets opS/sec      | Gets latency AVG |